 There are occasions when there are statutory, legal or regulatory reasons that guide the collection and storage of your information.
 For example, we are required to keep and use some of the information we have collected, processed and stored about you to supply information to Her Majesty’s Revenue and Customs (HMRC) or other relevant statutory or regulatory bodies.
 We may also have to supply information in the event that we are requested to do so, in order to assist police enquiries or respond to court orders.

 We may process some of the sensitive personal information you provide, (e.g. information about your health) where it is relevant and you have given us your express consent to do so (e.g. for registering for a challenge fundraising event).

-If you have provided us with your credit or debit card details for the purposes of making a donation or other payment, then we will use those details only for the purposes of processing that payment, which we do through a secure service provided by WorldPay.
+If you have provided us with your credit or debit card details for the purposes of making a donation or other payment, then we will use those details only for the purposes of processing that payment, which we do through a secure service provided by Stripe or WorldPay.
 We do not store card details, electronically or otherwise.

 All electronic forms that request financial data will use the Secure Sockets Layer (SSL) protocol to encrypt the data between your browser and our servers.

 Where a donation or other payment has been sent to us in the post, we will store a paper copy of the payment only for the purposes of maintaining an audit trail.
 Card details on these forms are destroyed before they are stored.

 If you have provided Tusk with a Gift Aid declaration, then this will be held either as a paper record in our secure offices, or electronically on our secure database in the UK.
 For the purposes of claiming Gift Aid your name, first line of your address, postcode and the donation amount (against which we are claiming tax relief) will be shared with HM Revenue and Customs using their secure online portal.
 Please contact us to update your Gift Aid record should there be any change in your contact details or circumstances.